 \section{RESULTS}

 To address our research goals, we first briefly described participants’ general mental models of existing RS as context.
 Then, we discussed their specific feedback on provotype features, and how the provotype influenced their perceived transparency, control, trust, and data comfort toward the system.
-Finally, we present participants’ insights on strategies for encouraging feature adoption and enhancing agency awareness more broadly.
+Finally, we present participants’ insights on strategies to encourage feature adoption and to enhance agency awareness more broadly.